Odds & EndsOn this page

 More on MG unidirectionality

 As mentioned above, MG stock is not symmetric in its orientation.
 If there are two routes between two MG stations, forming a cycle, usually there is a direction reversal associated with the station at either end, so that stock is always oriented in a particular direction on a particular section.
-Examples:
+Examples were:

 - Mayiladuthurai - Thanjavur (SR) (through Thiruvarur and through Kumbakonam)